Cervical spine instability and digestive disorders: Indigestion and irritable bowel syndrome

-- Leaky gut syndrome can be the result of diminished or impeded vagus nerve signaling.
-The tight junctions of the digestive track widen and then you get substances get into the bloodstream that shouldn’t be there.
-If you have been treated for a long time with leaky gut syndrome and you have vast food sensitivities and you’re not getting better you may actually have a structural cause of that condition called upper cervical instability hampering vagus nerve flow and causing the condition.
+- The leaky gut syndrome can be the result of diminished or impeded vagus nerve signaling.
+The tight junctions of the digestive track widen and then substances get into the bloodstream that shouldn’t be there.
+If you have been treated for a long time with the leaky gut syndrome and you have vast food sensitivities and you’re not getting better you may actually have a structural cause of that condition called upper cervical instability hampering the vagus nerve flow and causing the condition.

 Treating cervical ligaments with Prolotherapy – published research from Caring Medical

 Prolotherapy is an injection technique that stimulates the repair of unstable, torn or damaged ligaments.
 When the cervical ligaments are unstable, they allow for excessive movement of the vertebrae, which can stress tendons, atrophy muscles, pinch on nerves, such as the vagus nerve, and cause other symptoms associated with cervical instability including problems of digestion among others.

 In 2014, we published a comprehensive review of the problems related to weakened damaged cervical neck ligaments in The Open Orthopaedics Journal.
 (7) We are honored that this research has been used in at least 6 other medical research papers by different authors exploring our treatments and findings and cited, according to Google Scholar, in more than 40 articles.